trespodnas/az-snap-runbooks/README.md

    * azure_mgmt_resource
    * msal
    * typing_extensions
-* Create schedules
-* Attach schedules to each runbook
-* TEST
 * Python is wrapped in try/excepts which will aid in troubleshooting, check the runbooks job output for details/output